 Recall that the amount of time between customers for the postal clerk discussed earlier is exponentially distributed with a mean of two minutes.
 Suppose that five minutes have elapsed since the last customer arrived.
 Since an unusually long amount of time has now elapsed, it would seem to be more likely for a customer to arrive within the next minute.
 With the exponential distribution, this is not the case-the additional time spent waiting for the next customer does not depend on how much time has already elapsed since the last customer.
 This is referred to as the memoryless property.
+The exponential and geometric probability density functions are the only probability functions that have the memoryless property.
 Specifically, the memoryless property says that